Sustainable Energy Systems

 Course content

 Become part of the solution to the world’s energy crisis.
-This MSc programme will teach you the fundamentals of energy sustainability and the scientific, engineering and technical aspects of creating affordable, sustainable energy systems.
-We’ll give you the skills to become a specialist in this vital, rapidly expanding industry.
+This MSc programme will teach you the fundamentals of energy sustainability, as well as the scientific, engineering and technical aspects of creating affordable, sustainable energy systems.

 On this MSc course, you’ll be at the forefront of innovation in this field.
 We’ll build on your existing expertise to give you a sound knowledge of the principles behind existing sustainable energy systems, including wind and solar energy, biofuels and energy storage technologies.
 You’ll also gain the skills to design and develop new technologies.